MFA Financial Inc. [MFA] Price Analysis: NYSE:MFA Bull Target $8.00 or Higher

 MFA Financial Inc. [NYSE:MFA]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to MFA Financial Inc. [MFA], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $3.60.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For MFA Financial Inc. [MFA], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+The average 12-month price forecast for this stock is $1.80, with the high estimate being $8.25, the low estimate being $1.00 and the median estimate amounting to $7.50.
+This is compared to its latest closing price of $1.70.

 Fundamental Analysis of MFA Financial Inc. [MFA]